Walking home from bible study on the Gospel of Mark, electricity went through me.

 I was studying engineering and computer science at the time.
 But I knew I would be serving this God the rest of my life, no matter what I did.

 My wife, Sara Olson-Smith, is a pastor at St. Paul Lutheran Church in Davenport.
-She also leads on the Southeastern Iowa Synod council, the Camp Shalom board, and the alumni board of the Lutheran School of Theology in Chicago.
-She quilts too.
+She also leads on the Camp Shalom board and the alumni board of the Lutheran School of Theology in Chicago and has recently finished serving on the Southeastern Iowa Synod council, She quilts too.

 Our children are Susannah and Amos.